-2. Heat olive oil in a medium pan and add the chopped onions.
-Sauté the onions until soft.
+2. Heat the olive oil in a medium frying pan and add the chopped onions.
+Cook the onions until soft.
 About 3-5 minutes.

-3. Defrost frozen spinach in the microwave and use a paper towel to squeeze out alllll of the water.
+3. Defrost the frozen spinach in your microwave and use a paper towel to squeeze out all of the water.
 You want all of the moisture out to avoid a watery quiche with a soggy crust.
 You will be surprised at how much water you will be able to squeeze out!

 4. Spread the cooked onions in the bottom of the pie crust and top with half of the spinach.